louiss0/cn-efs/README.md

 ### Safe Listing

 A safe list is a list of classes that must be ignored.
-The `classNamesSortersAndFilters` function will throw and error if duplicates are written in the class string.
+The `classNamesSortersAndFilters` function will throw and error.
+If duplicates are written in the class string.
 The class names that are written in the class string are always going to appear first when sorted.

 Passing in a safe list